Real Estate Lot Types

 A T-intersection lot sits at the end of a T-intersection, if you are facing the “T”.
 The increased exposure to traffic makes these lots less desirable for children and more susceptible to speeding vehicles and bright headlights.

-They can however sell for a premium if the property is commercial or the owner is looking for increased visibility.
+This means the value will likely be lower as fewer buyers will be interested.
+However, they can sell for a premium if the property is commercial or the owner is looking for increased visibility.